Requirements Analysis & Ensuring Stakeholder Satisfaction

 Requirements

 Before you can analyze the requirements, you must collect them.
 You can start by using our free requirements gathering template.
-Collection is primarily done by interviewing the stakeholder to assess what they require from the project.
+Collection is primarily done by interviewing the stakeholders to assess what they require from the project.

 Again, you can think of this as you would a project charter, in that it’s a document that describes the project’s objectives.
-While a project charter is more formal and speaks to the project in its entirety, the requirements phase of a requirements analysis focuses on the stakeholders, what their reason is for the project and its objectives.
+While a project charter is more formal and speaks to the project in its entirety, the requirements phase of a requirements analysis focuses on the stakeholders, their reason for the project and its objectives.

 Analyze